apache/cloudstack-documentation/source/installguide/primate.rst

 - Authorisation management for SAML users
 - Filter by feature for searching
 - Guest network LB support for SSL certificate
-- Not all translations are not fully migrated from legacy UI to Primate.
+- Not all translations are fully migrated from legacy UI to Primate.
 - Feature and enhancements added in 4.14 except CloudStack Kubernetes Service and Backup and Recovery

 Please also refer to open issues on https://github.com/apache/cloudstack-primate/issues